-Dos and don’ts in snake country
+The dos and don’ts in snake country

 - Wear sturdy boots and loose-fitting long pants.
 Never go barefoot or wear sandals when walking through brushy, wild areas.
 Startled rattlesnakes may not rattle before striking defensively.

 - When hiking, stick to well-used trails.
 Avoid tall grass, weeds and heavy underbrush where snakes may hide during the day.

 - Never grab “sticks” or “branches” while swimming in lakes and rivers.
 Rattlesnakes can swim.